Divya0319/HibernateAllMappings/README.md

 20. **DELETE /booksReferred/{bookId}** to delete a book by id.
 21. **DELETE /coderDetail/{coderDetailId}** to delete a coderDetail by id.
 22. **DELETE /designers/{dId}** to delete a designer by id.

-For a quick demo of the API, follow [this](http://hibernate-mappings.ap-south-1.elasticbeanstalk.com/) link.